F A Q

 Can I bring someone with me?

-At the moment I can allow one or two guests, but the shop isnt that big, so I would avoid multiple people joining at one time.
+I can allow one or two guests, but the shop isnt that big, so I would avoid multiple people joining at one time.
 This way, if the appointment runs long or the next client arrives early, its not packed and everyone has a place to sit! haha

 Does it hurt?